Crown of Scotland: Remodelled

 In January 1540, James V commissioned the royal goldsmith, John Mosman, to remodel the crown.
 Mosman dismantled the old crown, removing the four arches and all the gemstones and pearls.
-The circlet of the old crown was melted down, and Mosman added 41 ounces of Scottish gold mined at Leadhills in Lanarkshire which he was given from the Mint.
+The circlet of the old crown was melted down, and Mosman added 41 ounces of Scottish gold mined at Leadhills in Lanarkshire.
 Mosman created a new circlet and decorated it with the gemstones and pearls from the old crown, added the four arches, the monde and cross.
 James V ordered a purple and ermine bonnet from tailor Thomas Arthur of Edinburgh to fit inside the crown.
 James VII ordered the colour of the bonnet be changed to red in 1685.
 The bonnet has been replaced several times, and the present bonnet was made in 1993.

 16th and 17th centuries

-The crown was first worn in the year of its re-modelling by James V to the coronation at Holyrood Abbey of his second wife, Mary of Guise, as queen consort.
-It was subsequently used in the coronations of the infant monarchs Mary, Queen of Scots in 1543 and James VI in 1567.
+The re-modelled crown was first worn by James V in February 1540 to the coronation at Holyrood Abbey of his second wife, Mary of Guise, as queen consort.
+It was subsequently used in the coronations of the infant monarchs Mary, Queen of Scots, in 1543 and James VI in 1567.
 In the absence of a resident Scottish monarch following the Union of the Crowns in 1603, the Honours of Scotland were carried to sittings of the Parliament of Scotland in Edinburgh to symbolise the monarch's presence and the royal assent to legislation.
 The crown was used at the coronation of Charles I at the Holyrood Abbey in 1633, and of Charles II at Scone parish church in 1651.
 The subsequent monarchs of Scotland only took the Scottish coronation oath, and were never crowned in Scotland.
 During the Wars of the Three Kingdoms, having already destroyed the English Crown Jewels, Oliver Cromwell sought to destroy the Scottish Regalia.
 However, the Honours of Scotland were secretly buried at Dunnottar Castle, Aberdeenshire, until Charles II was restored in 1660.

 18th and 19th centuries

 Following the Act of Union of 1707, which united the Kingdom of Scotland and the Kingdom of England to form the Kingdom of Great Britain, and having no ceremonial role to play in the proceedings of the new Parliament of Great Britain in London, the Honours of Scotland were locked away in Edinburgh Castle.
 There they remained all but forgotten in a chest until 1818, when a group of people including Sir Walter Scott set out to find them.

-Since 1819 they have been on display in the Crown Room of Edinburgh Castle from where they are removed only for state occasions; the first in 1822 when presented to George IV, at the Palace of Holyroodhouse during his visit to Edinburgh, (the first visit to Scotland by a reigning monarch since Charles II in 1651).
+Since 1819, they have been on display in the Crown Room of Edinburgh Castle, from where they are removed only for state occasions.
+The first such occasion was in 1822 when presented to George IV at the Palace of Holyroodhouse during his visit to Edinburgh – the first visit to Scotland by a reigning monarch since Charles II in 1651.